 3. Notification Processor (Business Logic Layer)

-The brain of the notification system.
-This component:
+This is the brain of the system.
+It:

-- Enforces rate limits per user and per channel
+- Enforces rate limits per user and channel.

 User Preference Checks: